Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 Hegel’s dialectic serves as the ultimate *engine* of reality.
 It qualifies as a fundamental paradox because it redefines contradiction (Thesis–Antithesis) as the constructive principle of progress toward higher-order synthesis.
 This dialectical unfolding of *Geist* and history turns negation itself into an engine of transformation.

 The Absolute Knowability Paradox, by contrast, describes the *architecture* of intelligibility itself.
 This paradox — formulated as “absolute knowability through not being it” — is more foundational because it delineates the preconditions for any possible relation or meaning.
-As derived from the Hyper-Modal Theorem (§3.1), it is the linguistic translation of the formal, ontological gap (⊥) between contingent propositions (p) and necessary grounds (q).
+As derived from the Hyper-Modal Theorem (Section 3.1), it is the linguistic translation of the formal, ontological gap (⊥) between contingent propositions (p) and necessary grounds (q).
 The governing law:

 **∀p (Cont(p) → ∃q (Nec(q) ∧ p ◃ q))**

 states that every contingent fact must be grounded in a necessary truth — a logical architecture without which no coherent reasoning could occur.
 This schema enforces *non-identity* (p ≠ q) as the absolute condition for intelligibility.
-For technical validation, see Appendix A (A1–A3) and Appendix B (asymmetry of ◃).
+For technical validation, see Appendix A.3 (A1–A3) and Section 5.2 (asymmetry of ◃).

 This yields a twofold modal dynamic: **diagnostics** (framed by the question of contingency: *“Why am I?”*) and **therapy** (resolved only by necessary perfection: *“Ω grounds all being”*).
 The Hyper-Modal Theorem thus functions as a kind of epistemological skeleton — one that prevents semantic collapse and infinite regress.